Last Updated on June 22, 2021 by Maggie Sutton

 - Get your clothes dry-cleaned one last time before the move (if needed).
-Otherwise, wait until after the move so they do not get all wrinkled during the move.
+Otherwise, wait until after the move so they do not get wrinkled during the move.

 - If you’re moving out of town, find a new doctor and dentist (who are in your insurance network) so you are prepared if anything happens during the move.
 You might think it’s not worth finding a dentist or a doctor until you really need them, but it helps to have that reassurance just in case.
 As they say, it’s better to have it and not need it than it is to need it and not have it.

-- If you have pets, and you’re leaving town, find a new vet so you’re prepared in case something happens during the move.
+- If you’re leaving town and have pets, find a new vet so you’re prepared in case something happens during the move.
 Also, request copies of all vet records and get necessary pet medication records from your current vet.